morizotter/web100/README.md

 web100
 ======

-Trial for making simple 100 web site
+Trial for making simple 100 web sites.

 About clone
 ------